caelum/vraptor-panettone/README.markdown

 - Twirl scala dependencies
 - other language template engines: the need to learn other languages

+For those reasons we choose to stick to a Java type safe one.

 # Development

 To build a jar SNAPSHOT run `mvn package`.